 Friday Harbor is a preferred Salish Sea destination for guest moorage due to its stunning location, and the convenience of water and shoreside facilities.
-The economic benefits of these visitors extend far beyond the Port, as many guests enjoy restaurants and shops along the shoreline and in the down-town core.
+The economic benefits of these visitors extend far beyond the Port, as many guests enjoy restaurants and shops along the shoreline and in the downtown core.

-The Vision: A self-sustaining, aesthetically pleasing, and highly functional marina, providing economic opportunities for the community while providing convenience and stellar service to customers.
+The Vision: A self-sustaining, aesthetically pleasing, and highly functional marina, which provides economic opportunities in an environmentally sensitive way while providing convenience and stellar service to customers.